microshare/microshare.github.io/docs/2/technical/data-format/contact-tracing.md

 The Microshare® Contact Tracing solution functions as follows:
 {% include image.html url="\assets\img\Contact_tracing1.png" description="contact tracing image" %}

+Using the recommended default settings from Kerlink, the following behaviour is expected.

+- Personal beacons scan for 220ms duration at an interval period of 40,000ms.
+- Personal beacons advertise at an interval period of 200ms.
+- Personal beacons record a contact event while in the proximity of other personal/location beacons if the following conditions are met:
+  - Contact is seen at least 4/7 times within the sliding contact window.
+  - Contact has an RSSI level equal to or greater than the -70dBm RSSI threshold.
-- Wave devices download from personal beacons & transmit to gateway
+- Wave devices retrieve contact events from personal beacons via BLE transport.
-- Event data is pulle from devices holding oldest data first
+- Upon successful retrieval, the personal beacons memory and clock is reset.
+- Wave transmits data to LoRaWAN gateway via LoRaWAN transport.
-- Data is Microshare® Smart Network
+- Microshare® Smart Network receives and processes the raw payload data.
-- Personal Beacons constantly scan for other nearby beacons
-- If beacons are detected nearby (within 2 meters for 10 minutes), then an event is recorded
-- Data includes id of nearby device, voltage, average RSSI, contact duration & relative timestamp
+  - Processed event contact data includes id of the beacon, voltage, average RSSI, contact duration & relative timestamp.

 ## Unpacking
 ---------------------------------------